What About Bsd?

 As always, the installation went smoothly but when trying to launch a desktop environment, one problem became apparent: my video card wasn’t (and is not) supported by FreeBSD.

-Hopefully, after some research, I found a forum post that explained how to install the amdgpu driver for the latest AMD GPUs and which worked fine.
+Hopefully, after some research, I found a forum post that explained how to install the amdgpu

 Hooray, I could now use XFCE4 as a desktop, but wait, what about the software?